Code of Community Standards

 - The Respondent may make his/her closing statement.

-A student, organization or group found responsible for violating the Code of Student Conduct may request an appeal within two (2) days of the date of the decision letter.
+A student, organization or group found responsible for violating the Code of Community Standards may request an appeal within two (2) days of the date of the decision letter.
 Failure to file a request for an appeal in a timely manner constitutes a waiver of any right to an appeal.
 In requesting the appeal, the student, organization or group must specify the ground(s) for appeal and his/her rationale for the request.

 The basis for an appeal is limited to the following grounds: